suptalentdev/differential-dataflow/README.md

 ## Data parallelism

 Differential dataflow is built on [timely dataflow](https://github.com/frankmcsherry/timely-dataflow), a distributed data-parallel dataflow platform.
 Consequently, it distributes over multiple threads, processes, and computers.
-The additional resources increase the throughput as more workers contribute, but may reduce the minimal latency for small updates as more workers must coordinate.
+The additional resources allow larger computations to be processed more efficiently, but may limit the minimal latency for small updates, as more computations must coordinate.

 ## Roadmap